kora-projects/kora-docs/mkdocs/blog/en/kora-openapi-development.md

 ---

-## OpenAPI Is a Better Cross-Language Boundary Than Annotations
+## OpenAPI Is a Better Cross-Language Boundary Than Annotations { #cross-language-boundary }

 Kora may implement the server in Java or Kotlin, but consumers may be: